 The accounting treatment for loan fees varies depending on the transaction.
 Fees that are considered to be adjustments to loan yield are recognized using the effective interest method.
-Loan origination, restructuring and renegotiation fees for commercial and business loans are recorded as fee and commission income over the expected term of the loan using the effective interest method.
-Commitment fees are recorded over the expected term of the loan, unless the loan commitment will not be used.
+Loan, restructuring and renegotiation fees for commercial and business loans are recorded as fee and commission income over the expected term of the loan using the effective interest method.
 Loan discharge and administration fees are recorded directly to income when the loan transaction is complete.